 f): Typographic Sculpture photographs

-Week 8: Manifesto content development / Layout design
+Sculpture design / Manifesto content development & design

 Course Description: 154.
 Word + Image (5) Studio, six hours; outside study, nine hours.
 Preparation: completion of preparation for major courses.
 Enforced requisite: course 101 or 104.
 Focus on relationship of type to content, image, and materials.
 Acquisition of knowledge of and sensitivity to typography in context of complex communication problems in print and digital media.
 Research, concept and content development, and articulation of methodology for visualization.
 P/NP or letter grading.